Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsection{Holistic State Variables}

 One major distinction of \ac{HF} compared to other sensor-fusion frameworks~\cite{nubert2022graph, mascaro2018gomsf, lynen2013robust} is the fact that the estimated state does not contain only fixed-size state information about the robot motion but also introduces a dynamic (setup-specific) set of context variables that are holistically optimized.
 In particular, these dynamically created states are allocated as needed and consist of \textbf{\textit{i)}} global time-invariant states, \textbf{\textit{ii)}} time-variant (i.e., drifting) or time-invariant (non-drifting) reference frame alignment states, and \textbf{\textit{iii)}} landmark states.
+This design stands in contrast to existing sensor fusion formulations, which include only the robot state and IMU biases, and potentially landmark locations and calibration states, in their state vector, limiting the measurement models supported in practice to those that include these states.
 The overall set of variables is given as\looseness=-1